Joshhhuaaa/EnhancedSCCTVersus/PatchNotes.md

   - Back to wall animation
   - Activating Camo Suit

-### Miscellaneous
+### General
+- New GUI for Reloaded settings has been added.
+Open the Reloaded settings with `F12` or `Ctrl+O` hotkeys.
 - New console commands have been added.
 Open the console with the Tilde (~) or Backtick (\`) key and type `help` to see the list of available commands.
 Press the Escape key to close the console.
-- LAN Sessions now have the functionality to connect over the internet via IP address or master server.
-  - Includes a LAN master server that will automatically find sessions hosted by others online.
-  - UPnP (Universal Plug and Play) will automatically port forward when hosting a game session if enabled in your router.
-UPnP can be configured by editing `host_upnp` in `SCCT_Versus.config`
-  - Port numbers can be configured by editing `client_port_query`, `host_port_game` and `host_port_query` in `SCCT_Versus.config.`
+- Frame rate can now be configured through the Reloaded settings.
-  - To connect directly to a specific IP address, configure their IP address and port (default: 7776) in the `serverList` entry of `SCCT_Versus.config`.
+- Frame timing has been improved to be more consistent and reduced input lag.
+- EAX will be automatically restored if the necessary entries are missing from the Windows Registry.
+- The voice chat sample rate has been increased from 8000Hz to 11025Hz, providing a slight improvement in quality.
+- The game will no longer continuously attempt to access the microphone when Windows denies access or when no microphone is connected, preventing performance issues.
+- ESRB Notice on startup has been disabled to speed up boot time.
+- The longer lobby music from the Xbox version has been restored.
+- Improved the format of the automated `ChaosTheory.log`.
+Sessions are now logged in UTC time instead of the PC's local time, ensuring consistent logs when sent to others.

+### Input
 - Mouse input has been corrected to accurately read data at high polling rates, eliminating the need for 125 Hz polling rate.
 - Mouse input no longer has negative acceleration.
 - Mouse input has been improved for the Sticky Cam and Cam.
 Net. camera modes.
 - Mouse sensitivity is no longer tied to frame rate; switching between different frame rates should now feel identical.
-- Mouse sensitivity is now configured exclusively through the in-game console using `sens <value>` command or in `SCCT_Versus.config`.
+- Mouse sensitivity is now configured through the Reloaded settings.
 - Mouse sensitivity for Sticky Camera and Cam.
-Net. modes can now be configured through the in-game console using `sens_camera <value>` command or in `SCCT_Versus.config`.
+Net. modes can now be configured through the Reloaded settings.
-- Mouse sensitivity for the GUI menu cursor can now be configured through the in-game console using `sens_menu <value>` command or in `SCCT_Versus.config`.
+- Mouse sensitivity for the GUI menu cursor can now be configured through the Reloaded settings.
-- Spy Binoculars and Mercenary Sniper Mode can be configured to have matching horizontal and vertical sensitivity through the in-game console using the `scope_sync <true/false>` command or in `SCCT_Versus.config`.
+- Spy Binoculars and Mercenary Sniper Mode can be configured to have matching horizontal and vertical sensitivity through the Reloaded settings.
 By default, the game has a slower vertical sensitivity in these camera modes.
-- Frame rate can now be configured through the in-game console using `fps_spy <value>` and `fps_merc <value>` commands or in `SCCT_Versus.config`.
-- Frame timing has been improved to be more consistent and reduced input lag.
+- Sticky Cam and Cam.
+Net. zoom levels no longer break at higher frame rates.
+- Mouse input has been improved for the interactable spotlights on Missile Strike.

+### Graphics
 - Screen resolutions are now read directly from the device driver, supporting any resolution that the hardware can handle.
 - Monitor's refresh rate will now automatically detect and apply the highest available setting.
 - Widescreen support has been added to prevent 16:9 aspect ratio from appearing stretched, configurable through the in-game console using `widescreen <true/false>` command or in `SCCT_Versus.config`.
-  - Mercenary field of view can be configured through the in-game console using `ws_fov <value>` command or in `SCCT_Versus.config`.
+  - Mercenary field of view can be through the Reloaded settings.
 A value of `112.0` will preserve the same vertical view as 4:3 aspect ratio.
 - Experimental native borderless mode, it is recommended to use this setting only with native resolution.
+- Shadow resolution can now be configured up to 16K resolution on supported GPUs through the Reloaded settings.
+- Texture filtering can now be configured through the Reloaded settings.
 - Increased the level of detail (LOD) distance significantly, improving the quality of meshes at greater distances.
 - A native fix comes included to fix dynamic lighting such as the Mercenary's flashlight.

+### Networking
+- LAN Sessions now have the functionality to connect over the internet via IP address or master server.
+  - Includes a LAN master server that will automatically find sessions hosted by others online.
+  - UPnP (Universal Plug and Play) will automatically port forward when hosting a game session if enabled in your router.
+UPnP can be configured by editing `host_upnp` in `SCCT_Versus.config`
+  - Port numbers can be configured by editing `client_port_query`, `host_port_game` and `host_port_query` in `SCCT_Versus.config.`
+  - To connect directly to a specific IP address, configure their IP address and port (default: 7776) in the `serverList` entry of `SCCT_Versus.config`.
-- The dedicated server executable is not currently supported and will not be included.
+- The dedicated server executable is not supported and will not be included.
-- ESRB Notice on startup has been disabled to speed up boot time.
-- The longer lobby music from the Xbox version has been restored.
-- Improvements to the automated `ChaosTheory.log` format.

 ### Maps
 - Enhanced versions of all exclusive Pandora Tomorrow maps (Cinema, Krauser Lab, Mount Hospital, Schermerhorn, Vertigo Plaza) and Enhanced Sanctuary have been added to the map pool.